harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 ## Background

-Welcome to your new job at CoachConnect :) It's your first day and you have been given a project to work on called CoachIncomeCalculator.
+Welcome to your new job at CoachConnect!
+It's your first day and you have been given a project to work on called CoachIncomeCalculator.

 ### CoachConnect (CC)